-Clinical Trial NCT03010228: A Phase 1 Study Assessing the Safety, Immunogenicity and Dose-Response of VLA15, A New Vaccine Candidate Against Lyme Borreliosis (Completed)
+Clinical Trial NCT03010228: A Phase 1 Study Assessing the Safety, Immunogenicity, and Dose-Response of VLA15, A New Vaccine Candidate Against Lyme Borreliosis (Completed)

-This is an observer-blind, partially randomized, multi-center dose-escalation Phase I study which aims to assess the safety, immunogenicity and dose-response of VLA15 in healthy adults aged below 40 years.
+This is an observer-blind, partially randomized, multi-center dose-escalation Phase I study which aims to assess the safety, immunogenicity, and dose-response of VLA15 in healthy adults aged below 40 years.

 - Overall 180 subjects will be enrolled in 6 treatment groups: VLA15 12µg with and w/o (without) Alum, VLA15 48µg with and w/o Alum, VLA15 90µg with and w/o Alum.

-- For the first 24 subjects, the study will be open-label and subjects will not be randomized but included into a staggered dose escalation scheme for safety precaution.
-Thereafter, the study will be conducted observer-blind in respect to the investigators and site staff involved in clinical evaluation of subjects, subjects will be blinded as well.
+- For the first 24 subjects, the study will be open-label and subjects will not be randomized but included in a staggered dose escalation scheme for safety precaution.
+Thereafter, the study will be conducted observer-blind in respect to the investigators and site staff involved in the clinical evaluation of subjects, subjects will be blinded as well.

-- The primary objective addresses safety and tolerability of the vaccine up to three months after enrollment, i.e. 84 days after first vaccination.
+- The primary objective addresses the safety and tolerability of the vaccine up to three months after enrollment, i.e. 84 days after the first vaccination.
 The study includes 1 screening visit and 8 outpatient visits from day 0 through day 365.
 In addition, safety phone calls will be performed.

-- Subjects in the 48µg and 90µg dose Groups at the Belgian site, who received a complete primary immunization schedule (three vaccinations), will be included into a Booster Extension to investigate the safety and immunogenicity of a booster dose of VLA15 administered 13 months after the first immunization.
+- Subjects in the 48µg and 90µg dose Groups at the Belgian site, who received a complete primary immunization schedule (three vaccinations), will be included in a Booster Extension to investigate the safety and immunogenicity of a booster dose of VLA15 administered 13 months after the first immunization.